-Buying a server involves understanding what components are inside the server in order to understanding why server prices have such a wide range.
-You need to consider operating system, warranty period, build quality of the motherboard as in lifespan, memory, what type of CPU and what type of hard drives are installed within the server!
+Buying a server involves knowing what components are inside the server to understand how server pricing works and why there is such a wide price range.
+You need to consider operating system, warranty period, build quality, memory, type of CPU, what type of hard drives and how many drives are installed within the server!

 Choosing a CPU

-One should also consider what CPU is in the Server.
 The CPU is one of the main components that can considerably affect the price of the Server!
-Slower and older model CPU's mean that in three years time your Server will be struggling with the workload as Windows Updates, SQL Server releases continue to demand more from the server over time!
-The cheaper Servers come with Dual Cores, whereas more expensive CPU's come with Quad Cores.
+Slower and older model CPU's mean that in three years time, your Server will be struggling with the workload as Windows Updates, SQL Server releases continue to demand more from the server over time!
+Cheaper Servers come with Dual Cores, whereas more expensive CPU's come with Quad Cores.

 The clock speed is somewhat relevant in that a higher clock speed is faster than a slower clock speed, but unfortunately this only holds true for a like for like CPU!
 It is very common to see a higher clock speed CPU that is in reality actually slower than another CPU that has a lower Clock Speed.
 The reason for this is because they may have different number of cores and different L1 and L2 cache sizes!
 As CPU's are one of the biggest factors in prices of Servers and how the Server will perform in three to five years time, it is very important to understand the differences between CPU's to really compare two quotations!